ksingh812/thub/plugins/share-this/README.txt

 5. Please refer this article for detailed instructions - [wordpress installation](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration)

 == Changelog ==
+7.3

+Additional drag and drop changes

+7.2

+Users can no drag and drop services for newer wordpress versions

 7.0.22

 User will no longer see the selection of MultiPost/Direct Post widget option.
 By default, new users will get MultiPost Widget.